philgyford/ansible-multi-django/README.md

 Designed to host multiple websites, from different git repositories, on a single webserver.
 Can be used with a Vagrant virtual machine and a DigitalOcean droplet (not tested with anything else).

+## To customise this for your own use

+This isn't a blank canvas but the playbook I use for my own sites.
+However, it's built with ease-of-reuse in mind.
+To use it for yourself:

+1. Replace all the vars in `roles/apps/vars/main.yml`.
+2. Copy `roles/apps/vars/vault_example.yml` to `roles/apps/vars/vault.yml`, change the vars to what you need, and encrypt it.

+That might be it.
+See below for more details on all those variables and how to run the playbook.

 ## Apps

 To add a new app (ie, a new website on a new domain):